Drunk Driver Accidents – An Overview

 In some cases, the victim of a drunk driving accident or his or her family may name third-parties in a lawsuit.
 These third-parties can include the business that sold the alcohol to the driver, such as a bar, tavern or restaurant.
 Many states have Dram Shop acts that allow innocent third-parties to sue alcohol vendors who provided alcohol to an intoxicated person who subsequently causes injury in a drunk driving accident.
 To recover under these laws, the vendor had to knowingly provide the alcohol to a visibly intoxicated person.
 Visible signs of intoxication can include slurred speech, difficulty walking or controlling body movements.
 In states without Dram Shop acts, victims may be able to sue third parties under common law negligence principles or Alcohol Beverage Control (ABC) statutes.

-Other third parties that may be held liable for injuries caused by drunk drivers include:
+Other third parties that may be held liable for injuries caused by a drunk driver include:

 - Passengers: if the passenger of the drunk driver aided and abetted the driver in becoming intoxicated, he or she may be liable